Sri Lanka's top court stays president's order to sack parliament

 He said parliament should open on Wednesday, when he hoped to prove his majority.

+“This is just an interim order and not the final decision,” Faiszer Musthapha, a lawmaker and legal expert told reporters.

+“The process is you have to bring a no confidence motion against Prime Minister Mahinda Rajapaksa and defeat.”

-Reporting by Shihar Aneez; editing by Sanjeev Miglani, editing by Larry King
+Reporting by Shihar Aneez; Editing by Sanjeev Miglani and Matthew Mpoke Bigg